On 29 June 2012 new Director Penalty laws came into existence. The new laws mean a Director may be held personally liable for:

-If the ATO issues a Director Penalty Notice in circumstances where BAS and Superannuation lodgments have not been made within 3 months of the due date, the directors will not be allowed any period of grace and will be automatically personally liable as soon as the notice is issued for the unpaid PAYG and super debt of the company.
+If the ATO issues a Director Penalty Notice in circumstances where BAS and Superannuation lodgements have not been made within 3 months of the due date, the directors will not be allowed any period of grace and will be automatically personally liable as soon as the notice is issued for the unpaid PAYG and super debt of the company.

 This means there is no 21 day grace period and further, that a director will not be able to avoid personal liability for company debts by placing a company into liquidation or administration.
 In other words, the tax debt must be paid.

-In situations where lodgments have not been made does not mean the ATO is precluded from acting to hold a director personally liable for a company tax debt on the basis that it doesn’t know the amount involved.
+In situations where lodgements have not been made does not mean the ATO is precluded from acting to hold a director personally liable for a company tax debt on the basis that it doesn’t know the amount involved.

 The ATO can issue estimates of what they believe may be the debt of a company and can then issue a Director Penalty Notice based on those estimates.